rapaul/escapepod-archive-rss/README.md

 $ ruby m3rss.rb > rss.xml
 ```

-The put that rss.xml feed somewhere your podcast app can reach it.
+Put that rss.xml feed somewhere your podcast app can reach it.

+Here's one I prepared earlier on [dropbox](https://www.dropbox.com/s/29agyateefffm2h/rss.xml?dl=1).
+The feed never updates, so feel free to put your feed reader into manual update mode.